Imagining the future of community placemaking and transport planning with the Royal College of Art

 We created the toolkit as a way to help bring people together – to talk about the things that matter in their town, and to see how we can build on each other’s knowledge and on the ideas that are happening across the UK and around the world.

 Environmental sustainability is an integral part of Design Science’s ethos and expertise.
-We would be delighted to hear how we can help you to radically reimagine the future in ways that care for each other and the environment that we share.
+Do get in touch to talk to us about how we can help you to radically reimagine the future in ways that care for each other and our environments.